System Design Space

 Читать обзор

 Domain boundaries and contracts between bounded contexts make APIs resilient.
-DDD approaches help to separate the data models of different teams.
+DDD helps separate data models owned by different teams.

 How data is turned into a convenient API